flaskoski/GetPortfolioReturn-serverless/README.md

 ## AWS Products Used

 * Lambda
+* CloudFormation
 * SSM Parameter Store
 * IAM
 * DynamoDB
+* API Gateway

 ## Functions

+### Main

-### Main: get the total return of the portfolio of investments found in the DynamoDB table for a specific user
+Get the total return of the portfolio of investments found in the DynamoDB table for a specific user

 #### Parameters
 * startDate
 * endDate